balena-io/balena-cli/doc/cli.markdown

 service-specific variables.
 As asterisk in these columns indicates that the variable applies to "all devices" or "all services".

-If you are parsing the output in a script, please select the JSON format with the '-j' option.
-This avoids future compatibility issues if columns are added, renamed or reordered.
-Also, when the JSON format is selected, an empty JSON array ([]) is printed instead of an error message when no variables exist for the given query.
+The --json option is recommended when scripting the output of this command, because the JSON format is less likely to change and it better represents data types like lists and empty strings.
+The 'jq' utility may be helpful in shell scripts (https://stedolan.github.io/jq/manual/).
+When --json is used, an empty JSON array ([]) is printed instead of an error message when no variables exist for the given query.
 When querying variables for a device, note that the application name may be null in JSON output (or 'N/A' in tabular output) if the application linked to the device is no longer accessible by the current user (for example, in case the current user has been removed from the application by its owner).

 Examples: